containrrr/watchtower/docs/arguments.md

 ```

 ## HTTP API periodic polls

+!!! warning
+This argument is not currently available in the 1.3.0 release.

 Keep running periodic updates if the HTTP API mode is enabled, otherwise the HTTP API would prevent periodic polls.

 ```text